donnerhanson/cars/README.md

 ## Features
 ### User Input Checking
 If a user does not perform one of the possible menu options the program prompts for correct input.
+If a user attempts to put non-digits into year the program re-prompts.